-To attend the mandatory orientation and on-site inspection Applicants shall email Mr. Harold Brackeen III at hbrackeeniii@dhs.hawaii.gov no later than April 30, 2020 to provide their agency name, telephone number, email address, persons attending the orientation and the up to two (2) persons attending the mandatory on-site inspection.
-Additional information and instructions will be provided once an email reservation is made by the Applicant.
+To attend the mandatory orientation Applicants shall email Mr. Harold Brackeen III at hbrackeeniii@dhs.hawaii.gov as soon as possible, but no less than three days before the orientation session, and provide their name, agency, telephone number, email address, and the number of people attending the orientation session.